rapidsai/raft/docs/source/raft_ann_benchmarks.md

 ### Usage
 There are 4 general steps to running the benchmarks:
 1. Prepare Dataset
-2. Build Index
+2. Build Index and Search Index
-3. Search Using Built Index
+3. Evaluate Results
-4. Evaluate Result
+4. Plot Results

 ### Python-based Scripts
 We provide a collection of lightweight Python based scripts that are wrappers over